 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Occupational therapy (OT) is type of care that promotes skills and abilities for the “jobs” of living.
-Therapy helps people be able to do the everyday tasks that are important to them.
+Occupational therapy (OT) is a type of care that promotes skills and abilities for the “jobs” of daily living.
+It helps people be able to do the everyday tasks that are important to them.

 For children, this may mean reaching developmental milestones, succeeding at school, or being able to do age-appropriate activities on their own.

 Occupational therapy helps children do the “jobs” of childhood.
 These include playing and learning to do things for themselves.
 Children gain confidence as they learn to be more independent.

 Occupational therapy includes exercises and activities to work on daily skills and to be more independent.
 Occupational therapy in children may focus on: